-So, I’m going to make the case that businesses (automotive, engineering, healthcare, SEO, web design, and many other industries) should outsource content creation (or at least a chunk of it) and then delve into a quick framework for how to outsource content creation.
+So, I’m going to make the case that businesses should outsource content creation (or at least a chunk of it) and then dive into a quick framework for how to outsource content writing.
 Finally, I’ll suggest some resources for further investigation.

 Here’s why you should start outsourcing (like, today):